cdancette/flownet-tools/Readme.md

 I copied three files from the RECONSTRUCT[1] library and adapted them to work with optical flows obtained with flownet.

-To use it : modify the paths in the `reconstruct.py` file, at the end.
-You have to give the two images, the flow, and the output paths.
+To use it : modify the paths in the `reconstruct.py` file, at the end.add You have to give the two images, the flow, and the output paths.
 Then run `python reconstruct.py`.
 It will save a 3D point cloud in pcd format.